RetroPie/RetroPie-Docs/docs/First-Installation.md

 ![Tutorial_Installation2](https://github.com/petrockblog/RetroPie-Setup/raw/master/wiki/images/tutorial_installation2.png)

 Now, you have to copy your rom files into the ROMs directory.
 If you followed the steps above the main directory for all ROMs is ~/RetroPie/roms (or /home/pi/RetroPie/roms, which is the same here).
 In this directory there is a subdirectory for every emulated system, e.g., nes, snes, megadrive.
-The extensions of the ROM files must be as following.
-Pay attention to lower- and uppercase writing here:
+Attention has to be take to the extensions of the ROM files:
 * Atari 2600: .bin
 * Doom: .WAD
 * Game Boy Advance: .gba
 * Game Boy Color: .gbc
+* Game Gear: .gg
 * MAME: .zip
-* Megadrive: smd
+* Megadrive/Genesis: .smd .md
 * NES: .nes
+* PC Engine/TurboGrafx 16: .pce
+* Sony Playstation 1: .img .7z
 * SNES: .smc

 Finally, you can start the graphical front end "Emulation Station" with